 If you are lucky enough to have your name given as a referral, then you need to spend some time placing yourself in the path of those who might be looking for you.
-Think about the 7 places I mentioned above, and add more to them if you can, and come up with a list of what you can do to place you, your personality, your intelligence, your ability to lead, your capacity to care, in all of the those places.
+Think about the 7 places I mentioned above, and add more to them if you can, and come up with a list of what you can do to place you, your personality, your intelligence, your ability to lead, and your capacity to care in all of those places.
 Don’t get overwhelmed by thinking you have to do all of it at once.
 Pick one, and decide how you are going to make an impact.
 When that feels like second nature, add another, and so on.

 Let Your Content Guide Them

-You can do all of this through placing what is commonly being referred to today as your content….in front of them so their decision becomes much easier.
+You can do all of this by placing what is commonly being referred to today as your content….in front of them so their decision becomes much easier.
 If your name was the only one given, then reading, listening to, or watching what you have to say online can verify that decision.
 It can also negate their decision if you have no presence when they conduct their search, or if your competition is reading this and jumps ahead in the content game.